 Paddling the Kenai River – Soldotna to the Kenai River Mouth on Cook Inlet

-I’m always looking for interesting places to kayak and when given the opportunity and someone kind enough to run a shuttle for me, a river is just damn awesome, even if it is not a serious whitewater challenge.
-Since we were camped right on the Kenai River at Soldotna, AK, I thought, what the heck, it is about 20 1/2 nautical miles or 23 ½ miles (38 km) for you landlubbers, to the ocean.
-With some decent current flow that isn’t a bad half-day paddle.
+I’m always looking for interesting places to kayak and when given the opportunity, and someone kind enough to run a shuttle for me, a river is just damn awesome!
+It doesn’t even have to be serious whitewater challenge, though I do love playing in moving water!
+Since we were camped right on the Kenai River in Soldotna, Alaska, I thought, what the hell, it’s only about 20 1/2 nautical miles or 23 ½ miles (38 km) down to where the Kenai River flows into the ocean.
+With a decent current flowing, that wouldn’t be a bad half-day paddle.

 Starting at the Swiftwater Campround Boat Launch